 Why consider a Roth IRA?

-Although contributions to a Roth IRA are not tax deductible, the money withdrawn from them is tax-free—meaning you'll never be taxed for the investment earnings in the account.1 And unlike traditional IRAs, Roths don't require minimum distributions starting at age 70½, so you won't have to withdraw the money if you don't need it.
+Although contributions to a Roth IRA are not tax deductible, the qualified distributions from them are tax-free—meaning you'll never be taxed for the investment earnings in the account.1 And unlike traditional IRAs, Roths don't require minimum distributions starting at age 70½, so you won't have to withdraw the money if you don't need it.

-To contribute to a Roth IRA in 2013, you must have an adjusted gross income of less than $125,000 if you're single, or $183,000 if you're married and file taxes jointly.
+To contribute to a Roth IRA for the 2018 tax year, you must have an adjusted gross income of less than $135,000 if you're single, or $199,000 if you're married and file taxes jointly.
+For 2019 tax year contributions, those limits increase to $137,000 for single tax payers and $203,000 if you are married filing jointly.
 These income limits don't apply to Roth conversions, though, so anyone with a traditional IRA can make the switch.

 But converting has a cost: income tax on some or all of the amount rolled into the Roth IRA.
 If you can't pay the tax bill in cash, a conversion probably isn't the right move.
 If you can, it's worth considering.